KassSTEM/instructional-design/README.md

 1. Make any necessary revisions to your course on Rise 360
 2. Delete everything in your Github repositiory
 3. Follow instructions 1 - 5 in the section above

+Please note that if you no longer have access to Rise 360, you cannot update your course!